-- Consider the importance of the first sample goal: "All Children will read independently by the third grade" - Do we understand the goal language?
+- Consider the importance of the first BIA Goal as a sample goal: "All Children will read independently by the third grade" - Do we understand the goal language?
 Reading independently means self-initiated reading without coaching on meaning of words.

 Sample preface education plan goal statement: "The following goals were derived from data obtained from a needs assessment conducted on (date).
 The goals address the targeted educational deficiencies of eligible Indian students."